nabbisen/picodiff/README.md

 ## Usage

-Just run the binary for your platform, either of Windows, MacOS, Linux.
-The window will start so put text at input fields on the form.
+Just run the binary in [Releases](../../releases) for your platform, either of Windows, MacOS, Linux.
+The app will start so put text at input fields on the form.
 The comparison result will appear.

 ![comparison result](.docs-assets/comparison-result.png)